Scott Miller (pop musician): Game Theory (1982–1990)

 Game Theory was formed by Miller in 1982 in Davis, California, and moved its base to the Bay Area in 1985.
-From 1982 to 1990, Game Theory released five albums and two EPs, not including compilations.
+From 1982 to 1990, Game Theory released five studio albums and two EPs.

 The early Game Theory was described as a "pseudo-psychedelic pop quartet" for which Miller sang and wrote "almost all of the material."
-The group, a college-rock favorite associated with the Paisley Underground scene of L.A. and Davis, developed a strong cult following.
+The group, a college-rock favorite associated with the Paisley Underground scene of Los Angeles and Davis, developed a strong cult following.

-The Davis-based first line-up of Game Theory featured Miller on lead guitar and vocals, with keyboard player Nancy Becker, bassist Fred Juhos, and drummer Michael Irwin.
-This line-up released the group's debut LP, Blaze of Glory, in 1982.
+The Davis-based first lineup of Game Theory featured Miller on lead guitar and vocals, with keyboard player Nancy Becker, bassist Fred Juhos and drummer Michael Irwin.
+This lineup released the group's debut LP, Blaze of Glory, in 1982.
 With new drummer Dave Gill, two EPs followed: Pointed Accounts of People You Know (1983) and Distortion (1984).
 The group's second full-length album, Real Nighttime (1985), marked the entrance of producer Mitch Easter, who continued as producer for all of the group's subsequent releases.